How to Reduce Hiring Bias Using Applicant Tracking Systems

 Adverse impact under Title VII is still measured using the four-fifths (80%) rule: if one demographic group’s selection rate is below 80% of the highest-selected group’s rate, adverse impact is indicated.
 But the EEOC’s 2023 technical assistance document clarified a critical point that most content gets wrong.

 The framing that ATS systems are bias reducers is dangerously incomplete.
-University of Washington research (2024) found significant racial, gender, and intersectional bias in how three leading large language models ranked job applicants based on names alone.
+University of Washington research (2024) found significant racial, gender, and intersectional bias in how three leading large language models ranked job applicants based solely on names.
 The bias is not hypothetical.
 It is measurable, documented, and present in the systems most organizations are running today.

 Bias enters ATS workflows at four distinct stages: